-No. There is no statutory or constitutional right to counsel on appeal in a habeas case.
+No. There is no statutory or constitutional right to counsel on appeal of the denial of a Section 2255 motion.
 However, you are permitted to file a motion seeking the appointment of counsel.
 This motion must be filed in the Sixth Circuit Court of Appeals, not in the district court.